-- CARB and sister agencies should continue to improve the PFIRS data system and work to include all air districts in the implementation of its use. - The California Wildfire and Forest Resilience Taskforce in partnership with CARB should consider a new approach Title 17 Agricultural Burn Reports collected by CARB so they can be most useful in the non-forest, agricultural burning sector, and perhaps for tracking larger non-agricultural burning and consider how definition amendments in the state Title 17 statute could be helpful. - With an increase in the number of CAL FIRE "no burn" days due to public safety concerns, non-federal prescribed fire crews funded by the state, local governments, and nonprofit groups, need to be more flexible and truly "on call" at all times of the year, and not dependent on personnel who might otherwise be already working on wildfires.
+- CARB and sister agencies should continue to improve the PFIRS data system and work to include all air districts in the implementation of its use.
+Relatedly, relevant agencies should develop a more integrated tracking system for every type of burner and organization implementing burning activities. - The California Wildfire and Forest Resilience Taskforce in partnership with CARB should consider a new approach Title 17 Agricultural Burn Reports collected by CARB so they can be most useful in the non-forest, agricultural burning sector, and perhaps for tracking larger non-agricultural burning and consider how definition amendments in the state Title 17 statute could be helpful.